 👉 Send invoices to those who have the authority to accept or reject them.

 👉 Authorise and send invoices to a financial system for payment.

 👉 Process invoices for payments using standard payment methods such as a wire transfer, ACH, or check.

 👉 Keep records of payments and invoices in the GL for future reference and auditing.

 Typical invoice processing comprises five steps in which the vendor sends the invoice.
 The invoice information is then put into the accounting system.
 Small businesses do it manually by a bookkeeper, which isn't the best practice.
 The next stage involves copying and scanning the invoices into the filing system to avoid errors and discrepancies.

-Once the invoice info has entered the system, and its copy is filed, getting approval is the next step.
+Once the invoice info has entered the system and its copy is filed, getting approval is the next step.
 Businesses often use AP automation solutions to ensure the accuracy of approved invoices.
 The last stage includes sending the invoice to the relevant department to get the payment.
-The step is time-consuming, and businesses may lose approved requests or papers.
+The step is time-consuming, and businesses may lose authorised requests or papers.

 Benefits of Automated Invoice Processing